Renormalization Group Analysis of Turbulent Hydrodynamics: Generating Functional

-which are non-local in physical space, but of a very simple form in wavenumber space.
-Independent of the space where the theory is formulated, we need to rewrite (\ref{nonlocal}) in a local way: In physical space, non-local interactions are at best cumbersome; in wavenumber space, we are going to sort the terms of the action according to their power of momenta, so we try to avoid $\frac{1}{p^2}$-interactions.
+which are non-local in coordinate space, but of a very simple form in wavenumber space.
+In both cases we need to rewrite (\ref{nonlocal}) in a local way: In coordinate space, non-local interactions are at best cumbersome; in wavenumber space, we are going to sort the terms of the action according to their power of momenta, so we try to avoid $\frac{1}{p^2}$-interactions.

-We shall proceed in two steps: we will first re-define non-physical fields, and then introduce new fields to transport the non-locality of interactions.
+We shall proceed in two steps: we will first re-define non-physical fields, and then introduce new fields to remove the non-locality of interactions.
 We will end up with a lengthy, but local action that suits our needs for further analysis.

-To make the non-local nature of the interactions more obvious, the functions within this paragraph are functions on physical space.
+To make the non-local nature of the interactions more manifest, we consider functions in coordinate space within this paragraph.
+First we redefine the non-physical fields by